yavinfour/startup/notes.md

 - Insert DNS info()
 - Console.log outputs data in JS
 - Updating the .pem file -> chmod 400 \<pem file>
+- Be careful if things are added to all elements or just one
+   - document.querySelector('p') only affects one p element